solonkonora/tasty-api/README.md

     POST /recipes: Create a new recipe.
     PUT /recipes/:id: Update a recipe by ID.
     DELETE /recipes/:id: Delete a recipe by ID.

+## Commands to retrieve and see data in db
+    localhost:3000/api/recipes; Get all recipes.
+    localhost:3000/api/categories; to see the various categories of meals available localhost:3000/api/ingredients/recipe-id: Get ingredients for a specific recipe by ID. localhost:3000/api/instructions/recipe-id: Get instructions, step by step on how to make a specific recipe by ID.

 ## Screenshots